Mansoor-TNC/Hospital-Management-Systems/README.md

-This a project which allows admins and doctors to collaborate and work efficiently to serve the patients involves signin and login for authorization and role-based access.
+This a project which allows admins and doctors to collaborate and work efficiently to serve the patients. involves signin and login for authorization and role-based access.